ltatro1545/Election_Analysis/README.md

   - Denver County: 705,576
   - Jefferson County: 582,881

-Though it may be important to calculate which county contributed the highest number of votes, there could also be a calculation to determine which county had the highest participation rate.
+Though it may be important to calculate which county contributed the highest number of raw votes, there could also be a calculation to determine which county had the highest participation rate.
 This would be done by simply dividing the county vote by its population.

 ![county_turnout_code](https://user-images.githubusercontent.com/92493572/141523837-315dea8e-335e-4d33-8a82-75ce9d82c26d.png)
 ![county_turnout_output](https://user-images.githubusercontent.com/92493572/141523839-8095f3b6-1f61-41ba-b93e-88852964f05b.png)

 [Figure 3] & [Figure 4]

+As seen above, a dictionary was created to hold county populations, followed by a script to pull the values from that dictionary and assign it a variable "countypop".
+The voter participation was then calculated in the same was vote_percentage was calculated (above), but using "countypop" instead of "total_votes".
+IAt the bottom of Figure 3, an extra line was added to "county_results" to include voter participation, in a neat and tidy way.
+The output of that script is seen in Figure 4.

 Next, it may be worthwhile to look at individual subdivisions of each county (sometimes called "beats" or "zones"), and determine their voter participation.
 First, this column of information would need to be included in the csv file.
 After that, one would make a Python list to hold all of the subdivisions, a dictionary to hold each subdivision vote vote, and then assign a column to a new variable.